phpbb/documentation/development/migrations/data_changes.rst

 .. note::

-    This functionalilty is only available from 3.2.2 onwards
+    This functionality is only available from 3.2.2 onwards

 .. code-block:: php